 This Tableau software is the most intelligent bi tool available in the current market.
-It allows the data analysts to design Charts, Maps, Tabular and Matrix reports, Stories, and Dashboards without any technical knowledge with a simple drag and drop functionality.
+It allows the data analysts to design Charts, Maps, Tabular and Matrix reports, Stories, and Dashboards without technical knowledge with a simple drag-and-drop functionality.

 You don’t need any programming knowledge or coding skills to learn tutorials or use the Tableau business intelligence tool.
-Perhaps, all you need is data to analyze your business and the Desktop to create reports.
+You may need data to analyze your business and the Desktop to create reports.

 Tableau is one of the leading data visualization tools available for data scientists for data connectivity, data cleaning, and creating data visualization on complex data.